Most insurance professionals are either born into the industry or they fall into it by accident.

 “The GSIP has been running for 52 years and it still revolves around my grandfather’s mantra that insurance is the greatest business on the planet,” said Gallagher, Jr., who was a GSIP intern back in 1972.
 “Over the years, we’ve developed a unique method of bringing young people into the insurance industry, focusing on whether they have the right personality, skills and drive to be successful in the industry.
 We don’t just go for business majors or risk management majors.
 It’s really about personality and whether we think they would enjoy the industry.”

 It’s no secret that the insurance industry has a bit of an age problem.
 The average age is around 50-55 years-old.
 It’s understandable why younger generations might be a tad tentative before approaching the business.
-Gallagher, Jr. is crossing that bridge by using his extensive experiences to open dialogue with interns about why the insurance industry is so important and exciting.
+Gallagher, Jr. is crossing that bridge by using his extensive experience to open dialogue with interns about why the insurance industry is so important and exciting.

 “One point that seems to resonate with these young folks is that insurance really is there to help people and put people’s lives back together,” Gallagher, Jr. told Insurance Business.
 “I was in New Orleans seven days after Hurricane Katrina struck in 2005.
 It looked like an atom bomb had gone off.
 Look at New Orleans now.
 The federal government didn’t put that city back together; the insurance industry did.